chanduusc/prismacloud-demo/README.md

-Complete CNAPP demo using Prisma Cloud
+Complete CNAPP demo using Prisma Cloud demonstrating Cloud Code Security, Cloud Workload Protection (Agent, Agentless, Web Application and API Security) , Cloud Infrastructure Entitlement Management, Cloud Data Security, Cloud Security Posture Management .
+Demonstrates how the platform adds value to different persona's starting from developers to executives.

+<WIP --> more detailed documentation>

 Needs the below secrets to be configured in your Github
 ## Secrets